|TOTAL||309||100||0||.755||3 UAAs||17 NCAAs|

-Roger Follmer guided Washington University in St. Louis to the NCAA Division III Men’s Tennis National Championship in 2008, establishing the Bears as one of the premier programs in Division III.
+Roger Follmer guided Washington University in St. Louis to the 2008 NCAA Division III Men’s Tennis National Championship, establishing the Bears as one of the premier programs in Division III.

-In the 2008 NCAA Championship season, Follmer guided Washington U. to a school-record 21-4 overall mark and a second place finish at the UAA championship.
+In the 2008 NCAA Championship season, Follmer guided WashU to a 21-4 overall mark and a second place finish at the UAA championship.
 The Bears rebounded from a loss to Emory in the UAA championship with a 5-3 victory over the Eagles on May 15 in Lewiston, Maine, claiming their first-ever national championship.

 Off the court, Follmer’s players have also been getting the job done in the classroom.
 For the 2013-14 school year, the Bears boasted a 3.413 team grade-point average to earn 2014 ITA All-Academic Team honors.